ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 ![a](https://cloud.githubusercontent.com/assets/585534/16540886/2905a580-4042-11e6-9c68-7e18a645dea1.png)

-### Sanitization filters
+### HTML filters

+uBO 1.14.23b2+ only.

-The purpose of sanitization filters is to remove elements from a document _before_ it is parsed by the browser.
+The purpose of HTML filters is to remove elements from a document _before_ it is parsed by the browser.

     example.com##^.badstuff
     example.com##^script:has-text(7c9e3a5d51cdacfc)